nickbrandt/GitLab/doc/architecture/blueprints/graphql_api/index.md

 is an ongoing process that has already surfaced the need of building better state synchronization mechanisms and hooking into existing ones.

-- Deisgn a scalable state synchronization mechanism
+- Design a scalable state synchronization mechanism
 - Evaluate state synchronization through pub/sub and websockets
 - Build a generic support for GraphQL feature correlation and feature etags